nevermined-io/sdk-java/README.md

 ### Dealing with Flowables

-Squid-java uses web3j to interact with Solidity's Smart Contracts.
+The library uses web3j to interact with Solidity's Smart Contracts.
 It relies on [RxJava](https://github.com/ReactiveX/RxJava) to deal with asynchronous calls.

 The order method in AssetsAPI returns a Flowable over an OrderResult object.
 It's your choice if you want to handle this in a synchronous or asynchronous fashion.

 If you prefer to deal with this method in a synchronous way, you will need to block the current thread until you get a response:

 ```java
  Flowable<OrderResult> response = oceanAPI.getAssetsAPI().order(did, SERVICE_DEFINITION_ID);